JeremyCoxBMI/bashUnitTestLib/README.md

 So this really serves no purpose to continue.
 We can just set up bats to run within the repository.

 # bashUnitTestLib
-A lite unit test framework for bash using a bash script, not an exectuable
+A lite unit test framework for bash using a bash script.
+It is eminently portable; just copy the script into your repo where you are tesitng.

-The purpose of this testing framework is to run inside bash, at the expense of fancy features.
-Instead, you can write bash test cases **without** the need for **installing an executable**.
 This has the distinct advantage of running unit tests where they are deployed **without requiring** a software bash unit tester installed.
 In my experience, that's pretty much everywhere you want to run unit tests when delivering code to new machines.

 Another advantage is simplicity, ease of use, and speed.
 It is not a foreign concept to a bash developer to write everything in a linear manner; so we don't necessarily need high powered syntax for unit tests, which requires an independent interpretter.
+In fact, this can be a burden as it is harder to pass data into individual unit tests using a system that isolates each test.

 You can do most of the things frameworks like bats (https://github.com/ztombol/bats-docs), bash_unit (https://github.com/pgrange/bash_unit), and shunit2 https://alexharv074.github.io/2017/07/07/unit-testing-a-bash-script-with-shunit2.html) provide.

-* Execute tests in their **own environment**: use a script called to process tests independently
+* Execute tests in their **own environment**: use a script called to process tests independently (or subshell)
-* **Setup** and **teardown** : you simply call the functions as appropriate before and after in the script.
+* **setup** and **teardown** : you simply write code as appropriate before and after in the script.
 * **assertions** : you can use the provided functions or write your own following the template
 * control the **level of verbosity**: report only errors, only final tally, etc.
 * you can do "tests within tests": multiple assertions per test that count as 1 success or failure